Automotive Scholarships -- Support the Industry's Future

 We will accept on-line applications for the 2017 scholarships through April 3, 2017.
 I urge all industry professionals to promote this one-stop site for students planning to pursue aftermarket careers.
 Scholarships are available for two-year technical college programs and vocational schools and four-year college programs.

 These scholarships will help students get their automotive careers started on the right track.

 In the twenty years of the GAAS program and seven years for this website, more than 2,500 students have been awarded scholarships totaling more than $2.5 million.

-Your application will be reviewed by each organization where you meet their qualifications.
-A full list of scholarships is on the home page, and there is a page for each organization with details of their eligibility requirements and awards.
+Each application will be reviewed by every organization where the student meets their qualifications.
+Links to all organizations and donors are on the home page, and each goes to a page with details of their awards and eligibility requirements.
 Please read all of these organization pages so that you can include information each organization requires.
 Make sure you qualify for as many awards as possible.

 A separate application for Canadian students is available from the Automotive Industry Association of Canada.
 See the Canada link on the home page.
 They can be contacted via phone at 613-728-5821.

-The GAAS scholarships are funded through proceeds from the annual Global Automotive Aftermarket Symposium and other contributions.
-The University of the Aftermarket Foundation scholarships are funded by the University of the Aftermarket Foundation.
+The automotive scholarships are funded through donations from the University of the Aftermarket Foundation and other contributions.
+See University of the Aftermarket Foundation.
 We are grateful for awards from many additional donors and collaborating automotive organizations.

 You may contact me for further information.